hsj1992/obsidian-mobile-camera/README.md

 **Scenario**: Collect QR codes from tickets, business cards, or posters

 1. Create a collection note (e.g., "Conference 2024")
-2. Use "Scan QR Code" command repeatedly
+2. Use "Capture QR Code" command repeatedly
-3. Each QR code content is inserted as text
+3. Each recognized QR code content is inserted as text
-4. Add your own notes between scans
+4. Add your own notes between captures

-**Tip**: The modal stays open after failed scans, so you can retry immediately

 #### 📚 Research Notes